Logo

 An Income Boost is another option.
 It’s our version of a joint borrower sole proprietor mortgage and involves adding a family member’s income to your mortgage application to boost your borrowing potential.

 This can be ideal if you’re buying a house as a single person, but you can use it even if you’re buying a home with your partner.
-You, your partner and your ‘booster’ will be named on the mortgage, but only you and your partner will be named on the property itself.
+You, your partner and your ‘Booster’ will be named on the mortgage, but only you and your partner will be named on the property itself.

 How does an Income Boost work?

 Increasing your mortgage deposit can help you borrow more money too, but we know that’s easier said than done.
 If your mum or dad wants to help you buy a home but they’re unable to give you cash from their savings, they could release equity from their home instead.
+We call this a Deposit Boost and it can be a great way of passing wealth down through the generations so that millennials and Gen Z can get on the property ladder.

 How does a Deposit Boost work?